restic/restic/doc/manual_rest.rst

 .. code-block:: console

-    $ restic -r /tmp/backup tag --set NL --set CH 590c8fc8 Create exclusive lock for repository
+    $ restic -r /tmp/backup tag --set NL --set CH 590c8fc8 create exclusive lock for repository
-    Modified tags on 1 snapshots
+    modified tags on 1 snapshots

 Note the snapshot ID has changed, so between each change we need to look up the new ID of the snapshot.
 But there is an even better way, the